jgranlun/jgranlun.github.io/README.md

 >So, If I want to enable the webdriver debug logs do I configure the parameter to the webdriver's 'capabilities' or 'desired_capabilities' parameters?

->Should I use the 'moz:firefoxProfile' to set the debug logs on or should I set the 'LoggingPreferences' object which has settings for 'driver', 'server' and 'browser'?
+>Should I use the 'moz:firefoxProfile' to set the debug logs on or should I set the 'LoggingPreferences' object which has settings for 'driver', 'server' and 'browser' each specifically?

->Should I try to call the Selenium library's functions to set these options, should I try to pass the parameters directly to the Webdriver via SeleniumLibrary's KWs?
+>Should I try to call the Selenium library's functions to set these options, or should I try to pass the parameters directly to the Webdriver via SeleniumLibrary KWs?

->Can I use the 'Open Browser's firefox_capabilites parameter to get the logs to appear or should I use a Firefox profile to do this?
+>Can I use the 'Open Browser's 'firefox_capabilites' parameter to enable the debug logs or should I use a custom Firefox profile to do this?

->The Firefox profile is given as a path to the directory where the profile should be found: how do I name the profile if manually generate it?
+>To use a custom Firefox profile, one must give the path the directory where the profile is located to the 'Open Browser' KW: how do I name the profile if manually generate it so that the webdriver correctly loads it?

-In any case it seems that what did the trick was to set the moz:firefoxOptions when the Webdriver is created.
+Probably there are multiple ways to enable the bloody debug logs, but what worked for me was to set the 'moz:firefoxOptions' parameter when the Webdriver was created.

 ```
 ${log_levels}=    Create Dictionary    level    trace